 Working in close partnership with our friends at Brittany Ferries, DFDS and Caledonian MacBrayne, ORCA Wildlife Officers spend a couple of weeks up to six months working at sea, meeting tens of thousands of passengers.

 Our Wildlife Officers educate passengers on the marine wildlife around them during their voyage and even showing them the wonders of the ocean.

 Our Wildlife Officers often show someone their first ever whale or dolphin!

 Each year we recruit and train dedicated, passionate and energetic individuals to join our team, giving them a once in a lifetime experience and the perfect start to a career in conservation.

-Applications typically open in November or December, with positions starting in the spring of the following year.
+Applications for our 2019 Wildlife Officer positions are now open.
 It is an incredibly competitive process, with hundreds of candidates vying for just a handful of roles.

 These four week residential programmes give a handful of people the chance to get a behind the scenes experience living and working at sea with our teams, learning how to become a Wildlife Officer.

 Participants will live on board one of the ferries and are fully immersed in the day to day ORCA Wildlife Officer programme, delivering presentations, running deck watches and engaging with passengers under the supervision of our experienced team.